ProjectsVanBox/healthy-breast/README.md

 ## For the WGS data (Breast_2):

-1. Run ASAP 1.0.3 from the corresponding repository: https://github.com/ToolsVanBox/ASAP starting with BAM files from dbGAP and store the results in /home_dir/3_Output/Breast_2/ASAP
+1. Run ASAP from the corresponding repository starting with BAM files from dbGAP and store the results in /home_dir/3_Output/Breast_2/ASAP
 2. Run downstream_WGS_analysis.sh (pass the ASAP VCF name ID to the script in addition to home_dir (treat is as $2)).

 # For reproducing from the VCF files (with Mendeley data)